The following article is part of the self-preparation for the modern BVOP® Product Management Certification program.

 - Financial plan

-The Business Value Oriented Product Management (BVOPDM) office representatives may participate in the creation of formal business plans which may be a time-consuming activity.
+The Business Value-Oriented Product Management (BVOPDM) office representatives may participate in the creation of formal business plans, which may be a time-consuming activity.
 The main focus of the BVOPDM office representatives is creating clear, concise, and straightforward documents containing rationalized subjects.
 An example of such a document may be the popular Product vision.

 Product vision may be a simple document, chart, table, spreadsheet, or a graph that should contain at least 3 required information categories regarding the product:

 - Target group